The 2023 prizewinners will be selected and announced in May 2023.

 Who can enter?
-The contest is open to all students in translation studies programs.
+The contest is open to all students, worldwide, enrolled in translation studies programs.

 What can they submit?
-An entry is a prose piece of up to 1,000 words or up to three poems.
+An entry is a prose piece of up to 1,000 words or up to three poems, translated into English.
 Each piece must be accompanied by a professional cover letter.
-That letter must include the name of a sponsoring faculty member from the translation studies program.
+That letter must include the name of a sponsoring faculty member from the translation studies program as well as confirmation that the translated author has given permission for the translation.

 Is there an entry fee?
 Yes.
 A student must pay $10 for each entry (prose piece or up to three poems).